Demi Rose Sizzles In Red Bikini As She Reads ‘The Modern Break-Up’ On The Beach

 “I connected with this book so much!
 It’s not just a story about a breakup in the modern world, but so much more and deeper than that.
 It’s a reflection of our generation.
 The characters just blew me away,” she wrote.

-The book may be speaking to Demi as she’s going through her own break up with boyfriend, DJ Chris Martinez, just last month.
+The book may be speaking to Demi as she went through her own breakup with boyfriend, DJ Chris Martinez, just last month.

-The Mirror reports that Demi and Chris have been together for nearly two years and first went public with their relationship back in December of 2017 when they were spotted kissing an an airport in Madrid.
+The Mirror reports that Demi and Chris were together for nearly two years, and first went public with their relationship back in December 2017 when they were spotted kissing an airport in Madrid.

 “Unfortunately Demi & her boyfriend Chris Martinez have parted ways.
 They have ended as friends and continue to support each other through out their careers.
 Demi is single and very happy working on her career in the USA,” a representative for Demi Rose Mawby confirmed.